 C. Cultural Studies in Religion: courses that introduce issues in the social and cultural contingencies of religious thought and practice by emphasizing sociological, anthropological, and literary-critical perspectives on religion, and by raising comparative questions about differing religious and cultural traditions (RLST 26000 through 29500).

-Senior Seminar and BA Thesis
+BA Thesis and BA Thesis Seminars

 The two-quarter senior sequence (RLST 29800 BA Research Seminar I and RLST 29900 BA Research Seminar II) will assist students in the Research Track with the preparation of the required BA thesis.
-During May of their third year, students will work with the Director or Assistant Director of Undergraduate Studies to choose a faculty adviser and a topic for research, and to plan a course of study for the following year.
+During May of their third year, students will work with the Director or Associate Director of Undergraduate Studies to choose a faculty adviser and a topic for research, and to plan a course of study for the following year.
 To begin the BA thesis, a student must complete the BA Project Proposal Form and have it signed by the Director of Undergraduate Studies, typically by the end of the Spring Quarter of their third year.

 In their fourth year, students in the Research Track will take part in the BA thesis seminar convened by a preceptor during the Autumn and Winter Quarters.
 This seminar will allow students to prepare their bibliographies, hone their writing, and present their research.
 Students will register for RLST 29800 BA Research Seminar I in the Autumn Quarter and for RLST 29900 BA Research Seminar II in the Winter Quarter.
 The BA thesis will be due the second week of Spring Quarter.
 The length is typically between thirty and forty pages, with the upward limit being firm.